Hemispatial neglect: Presentation

 Neglect may also present as a delusional form, where the patient denies ownership of a limb or an entire side of the body.
 Since this delusion often occurs alone, without the accompaniment of other delusions, it is often labeled as a monothematic delusion.

 Neglect not only affects present sensation but memory and recall perception as well.
 A patient suffering from neglect may also, when asked to recall a memory of a certain object and then draw said object, draw only half of the object.
 It is unclear, however, if this is due to a perceptive deficit of the memory (to the patient having lost pieces of spatial information of the memory) or whether the information within the memory is whole and intact but simply being ignored, the same way portions of a physical object in the patient's presence would be ignored.

 Some forms of neglect may also be very mild—for example, in a condition called extinction where competition from the ipsilesional stimulus impedes perception of the contralesional stimulus.
 These patients, when asked to fixate on the examiner's nose, can detect fingers being wiggled on the affected side.
-If the examiner were to wiggle his or her fingers on both the affected and unaffected sides of the patient, the patient will report seeing movement only on the ipsilesional side.
+If the examiner's fingers were wiggled on both the affected and unaffected sides of the patient, the patient will report seeing movement only on the ipsilesional side.